 In line with the company’s growth, new workshops are built at 7 rue Baudin where the very best skilled workers (carpenters, upholsterers, quilt-makers and seamstresses) pass on their irreplaceable know-how.

 Faithful to top-end bedding, Le Lit National grows and adapts.
-As such, a new, more contemporary, store opens at 89 avenue Kléber in the 16th arrondissement of Paris.
+As such, a new, more contemporary, store opens in the 16th arrondissement of Paris.
 Top-of-the-range bedding therefore becomes “Your nocturnal haute couture.
 Because in a bedroom, one does not only sleep”.

-In 1993, the third generation took over the management of the firm : at first Hervé Péjaudier, followed by his sister Christine.
-Eager to carry on the century-old savoir-faire, Christine believes in innovation and starts creating healthy beds notably through her responsible approach in terms of ecology.
-The fourth generation already starts to show up - the succession is provided !
+In 1993 : at first Hervé Péjaudier, followed by his sister Christine.
+Eager to carry on the century-old savoir-faire, Christine believes in innovation and starts creating made to measure and upmarket beds notably through her responsible approach in terms of ecology.
+The fourth generation already starts to show up - the succession is provided for !

 Papier à lettre - 1923